vinicius-deassis/tictactoe/README.md

 # ❌ TicTacToe ⭕
-Project made with the intuition of exercising the Python basics firstly running in the terminal.
+- Project made with the intuition of exercising the Python basics.
+- In this version only runs in the terminal.